 When financial assets measured at fair value through other comprehensive income are derecognized, cumulative gains or losses that were recognized as other comprehensive income are transferred to retained earnings.
-There were no accumulated other comprehensive income or losses (after tax) that were transferred to retained earnings in the previous fiscal year or the fiscal year under review.
+Cumulative gain or loss (after-tax) previously recognized in other comprehensive income and reclassified into retained earnings amounted to \(\frac{1}{2}\)2 million in the fiscal year under review.